Risk Factors

 Factors which decrease Cancer

-• NPrevention of Lung cancer
+• Prevention of Lung cancer

-• NCessation of cigarette smoking
+• Cessation of cigarette smoking

 Many virus and bacteria can cause multiple cancers.
 They are more common in developing countries accounting for every 4th case than in developed countries where every 10th case is caused by infection.
 Some of the cancer-causing agents are enlisted below

-• NHelicobacter pylori which causes stomach cancer.
+• Helicobacter pylori which causes stomach cancer.

 There are some approved vaccines to prevent infection by these cancer-causing agents.
 The first one is against the Hepatitis B virus.
 The second one is against multiple pathogenic strains of the Human Papilloma Virus.
 There are multiple upcoming vaccines with ongoing research against infections that may lead to cancer